 Location: 15 49.003 N 062 09.158 W

-The entire crew woke this morning for their long anticipated big sail south to Grenada.
+The entire crew woke this morning for their long-anticipated big sail south to Grenada.
 We wasted no time and prepped the boat for passage after breakfast.
-The crew took their first crack at leading sail raises on their own with the staff taking a step back.
-Some sea shanties were sung out as captain and crew raced each other on the foresail halyard raise.
-Before long we were leaving Montserrat in our wake and heading out to sea.
-Unfortunately the wind decided not to come into work today and left Ocean Star to motor/sail its way south but all is still good as the seas are calm and has made for a very pleasant day as we make our way out to sea.
-Spirits are high and we ended our first day of passage to an absolutely beautiful sunset as we sat down to dinner and reflected upon all of the ridiculous aspects of land life and society that we do not miss being surrounded by.
-Heading out to sea has made me a very happy captain and brought to mind a favorite poem of mine, which I’d like to share with the friends and families back home.
+The crew took their first crack at leading sail raises on their own, and the staff took a step back.
+Some sea shanties were sung out as the captain and crew raced each other on the foresail halyard raise.
+Before long, we were leaving Montserrat in our wake and heading out to sea.
+Unfortunately, the wind decided not to come into work today and left Ocean Star to motor/sail its way south, but all is still good as the seas are calm and have made for a very pleasant day as we make our way out to sea.
+Spirits are high, and we ended our first day of passage with an absolutely beautiful sunset.
+We sat down to dinner and reflected upon all of the ridiculous aspects of land life and society that we do not miss being surrounded by.
+Heading out to sea has made me a very happy captain and brought to mind a favorite poem of mine, which I’d like to share with my friends and families back home.

 Sea-Fever